 Other area independent lots like Burlingame Airport Parking SFO, Park and Fly and many more, are also available and offer you the opportunity to secure parking discounts online in advance, complimentary shuttle service, and some even have specials for frequent users.

-Consider parking deals with SFO airport hotels and shuttle service
+Consider SFO airport hotels with free parking deals and shuttle services

 Hotels near San Francisco airport will often offer free long term parking options with a minimum one-night stay.
 This is especially nice if you have an early morning flight and would rather get a great night’s sleep, stay under the covers a little longer, and enjoy a good breakfast before you head off to the airport.
 Depending on your trip length, this could end up being a better option for you.